 A. FINANCIAL SUPPORT

 Penn State continually strives to enhance and improve the opportunities and educational experiences for our graduate students.
 In order to foster the graduate student experience and allow students to pursue graduate education without having to worry about funding their education, we provide many students with funding packages in the form of assistantships that involve teaching, research, or in some cases, other activities that relate to their professional interests and career goals.
 Graduate students with this funding are collectively referred to as Graduate Assistants (“GAs”).

 For the 2016-2017 academic year, the average stipend we provided to our GAs was $20,855.
-The growth of Penn State and the success of our graduate students has enabled the University to increase the average annual stipend for assistantships for each of the last five years.
+The growth of Penn State and the success of our graduate students has enabled the University to increase the average annual stipend for assistantships for each of the last six years.
 GAs also receive tuition remission that covers the full cost of tuition for each semester in which the assistantship is awarded.

 Graduate students who have held assistantships, fellowships or traineeships are also eligible for summer tuition assistance of up to 9 credits of required coursework during the subsequent summer (without needing to be on a summer appointment), at the prevailing applicable tuition rate depending upon their residency status and program.
 In 2017, the total graduate tuition benefit for 9 credits of coursework ranged from $7,488-$14,760.